-- 57. Renewal of a permit - 58.
-Consideration of, and decision on an application for renewal of a permit - 59.
+- 57. Application for renewal of a permit - 58.
+Decision on an application for renewal of a permit - 59.
 Amendment of a permit or registration - 60.
 Application for amendment by the holder of a permit or registration - 61.
-Consideration of and decision on an application for amendment - 62.
+Decision on an application for amendment - 62.
 Amendment of a permit or registration on initiative of the issuing authority